naveenmallemala5/FetchReward_Assessment/README.md

 ## DDL Code

 The Data Definition Language (DDL) code presents the schema definition used to create tables and establish relationships in the Fetch Rewards database.

+## Refer 'FetchReward_Assessment_Documentation.pdf' file for the whole document.